HR-Fahim/Building-an-Simple-Area-Based-Flat-Booking-System-Using-Java-Java-Swing/README.md

 # About
 A demo Management System for booking flats based on the area has been made here.
 There have been used `Java Swing` & also `Java` for coding.
-The main purpose of making it was to describe how a simple Management System can be built using only `java` & `Java Swing`.<br/>
+The main purpose of making it was to describe how a simple Management System can be built using only `java` & `Java Swing`.
+A demo video of this project has been attached with the project files.<br/>

 <sub> ****P.S.*** It was a part of project from CSE215 course offered by CSE, NSU (North South University).*<sub/>
 # Program Features